amplafi/amplafi-tools/README.md

 # Amplafi Opensource Tools #
 Welcome to the Amplafi opensource tools project.
 The goal of this project is to get a user up and running with all of the needed tools and source to work on the opensource projects.
-If you made it to these instructions, you successfully ignored all the clutter at the top of this webpage.

 Note: Comments and corrections to these instructions are welcome.